michalklempa/docker-dart-sass/README.md

 In our project main folder we can then run some other image to server our web.
 For example the https://hub.docker.com/r/jekyll/jekyll/.

 # Building
-This image is based on ubuntu:18.04.
+This image is based on debian:buster-slim.
-Build stage pulls and untars https://github.com/sass/dart-sass/releases/download/1.17.2/dart-sass-1.17.2-linux-ia32.tar.gz into /opt/.

-Final stage based on ubuntu:18.04 copies this folder into /opt/dart-sass.
-Final stage installs the libc6-i386 ubuntu package to run 32bit dart-sass binary.

 Command run by the image:
 ```